 Large employers typically offer short-term and long-term disability insurance.
 This coverage is frequently affordable and will cover 50-60% of your salary.
 The total payout may also be capped and possibly not enough to cover your financial needs.

 If you prefer or need to go with an individual policy instead of through your employer, be aware that they can be more expensive, but have far more flexibility to provide what you need.
 The cost of an individual policy can vary dramatically, but expect to annually pay 1%-3% of your salary to replace 60% of your salary.

 Disability insurance is the insurance that everyone seems to forget about, especially those who are .
 But this may be the most important insurance you can purchase!
-Look into disability insurance today; your future and the future of your family may depend on it.
+Click HERE to book your free consultation on disability insurance today; your future and the future of your family may depend on it.

 By submitting your information, you acknowledge that an insurance agent with Family For Life Insurance may contact you by phone, SMS, email, or mail to discuss and quote life and health insurance plans.
 To Unsubscribe from messaging reply STOP.